jhogan/core/README.md

 			 # Iterate over the maps list.
 NOTE that iterating over the

-The purpose for distinguishing **housekeeping** commits from **standard code commits** is that analysis tool, such as `git log` can include or exclude housekeeping commits.
+The purpose for distinguishing **housekeeping** commits from **standard code commits** is that analysis tool, such as `git-log` can include or exclude housekeeping commits.
 Being able to exclude housekeeping commits is convenient for code analysis because the analist can focus on the code logic while excluding changes in comments, whitespace formatting,